aicenter/ShoDi/AMOD_README.md

 To precompute the data structure, we first need an input graph.
 Assume we have our desired road network in the form of two `GeoJSON` files `nodes.geojson` and `edges.geojson`.
 We can use the provided Python script to transform those two files into an input graph for the `preprocessor`.

 1. Go into the Python subdirectory of this project
-2. Copy your `nodes.geojson` and `edges.geojson` into that subdirectory.
-3. Run the `transformGeoJSONtoXenGraph.py` Python script present in that subdirectory.
+2. Run the `transformGeoJSONtoXenGraph.py` Python script present in that subdirectory.

-Alternatively if you do not want to copy `nodes.geojson` and `edges.geojson`, you can edit the script and insert the desired paths.
-After running the script, you should be left with two files `graph.xeng` and `graph.xeni` in the Python subdirectory.
+   * The script provides a very simple command line interface.
+It expects 4 arguments: `N E P O`. `N` is the path to the `nodes.geojson` file, `E` is the path to the `edges.geojson` file, `P` is your desired precision and `O` is the desired output path.
+   * The precision (the `P` argument) must be a positive number.
+Precision `1` means that the edge weighs in the obtained graph will correspond to seconds.
+Precision `1000` means they will correspond to milliseconds.
+For large graphs you can also use precisions smaller than `1`.
+For example using `0.1` the weights of the edges of the obtained graph will be in tens of milliseconds.
+   * The script will output two files.
+The first file both stored in a location specified by the `O` argument.
+The first file will have a `.xeng` suffix and represents the actual graph.
+The second file will have a `.xeni` suffix and represents the mapping.
+   * An example of a correct call of the script: `python transformGeoJSONtoXenGraph.py nodes.geojson edges.geojson 1000 output_graph`.
+This will create two files `output_graph.xeng` and `output_graph.xeni` in the current working directory.

 We will now continue with the file `graph.xeng` but save the other one, we will need it later.
 Now we can use the `preprocessor` with the `graph.xeng` file to precompute the data structures needed for the query algorithm.